Artificial intelligence innovation among air force industry companies has dropped off in the last year

 The figures also provide an insight into the largest innovators in the sector.

-It was followed by the France based Thales SA with 22 AI patent applications, the United States based Raytheon Technologies Corp (21 applications), and the Netherlands based Airbus SE (16 applications).
+It was followed by the France-based Thales with 22 AI patent applications, the United States-based Raytheon Technologies (21 applications), and the Netherlands-based Airbus (16 applications).